duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

 ### make_xscope_vector_size_change_lock_guard()

 The `make_xscope_vector_size_change_lock_guard()` function is used, indirectly, to obtain a scope pointer to a vector element.
 The challenge with scope pointers to vector elements is that any operation that resizes or increases the capacity of the vector could cause the scope pointer to become invalid.
 So before obtaining a scope pointer, the vector needs to be "locked" to ensure that no such operation occurs.
 To this end, you can use the `make_xscope_vector_size_change_lock_guard()` function to create an `xscope_structure_change_lock_guard` object.
 You can obtain scope pointers to elements in the corresponding vector via its `xscope_ptr_to_element()` member function.
-While the object exists, any attempt to execute an operation that would cause the size of the vector to change (or capacity to increase) will cause an exception. `mstd::vector<>`, `ivector<>` and `us::msevector<>` are supported. `nii_vector<>` is not supported because the mechanism required to ensure memory safety would either compromise thread safety or require costly synchronization operations.
+While the object exists, any attempt to execute an operation that would cause the size of the vector to change (or capacity to increase) will cause an exception.
+All the library's vectors (`mstd::vector<>`, `nii_vector<>`, `ivector<>` and `us::msevector<>`) can be locked, though with `nii_vector<>`s the supplied pointer must be non-const.

 usage example: